LapaJr31/Orion/README.md

 # Orion
-Orion is a text editor written in rust
+Orion is a text editor written in Rust